 Among the protesters who disrupt the meeting with Jeff Skilling at San Francisco's Commonwealth Club is Marla Ruzicka, who was killed on 16 April 2005 in Iraq by a suicide bomber.
 She founded CIVIC (Campaign for Innocent Victims of Conflict) which worked to help the victims of the war in Iraq and she was a former Global Exchange activist.
 See more

-Courtesy of Universal-Island Records Ltd. under license from Universal Music Enterprises See more
+Courtesy of Geffen Records under license from Universal Music Enterprises See more